Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

 In the above plot, one might want to discern the two results from the call to :py:meth:`saqc.SaQC.flagRange` with respect to the parameters they where called with, also, one might want to give some hints about what is the context of the flags "manually" determined by the call to :py:meth:`saqc.SaQC.flagManual`.
-Lets repeat the procedure and enrich the call with this informations by making use of the label keyword:
+Lets repeat the procedure and enrich the call with this information by making use of the label keyword:

 Label Example Usage
 ^^^^^^^^^^^^^^^^^^^